RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

  u'The USNO-A2.0 Catalogue (Monet+ 1998) 1',
  u'USNO-A2.0 1']

-User can also merge two database together:
+You can also merge two database together:

 >>> other_db = VOSDatabase.from_scratch()
 >>> other_db.add_catalog('My Guide Star Catalogue', gsc)